SEO Writing | 9 Steps to Optimizing Content in 2022

 Internal linking helps search engines like Google understand the relationships between content on the site.
 As mentioned before, this can help to support the SERP visibility of the page you are linking to.
 The value that links have in the eyes of search engines is called “link equity”.
 This value can be passed along through internal links.

 From the standpoint of a customer journey, internal links with good anchor text present opportunities to drive potential customers closer to a conversion on the site.
 For this particular piece of content, most of the audience may actually not be prospective customers.
-For those who are, however, the prior links to the SEO services page or even this link to our Contact page, make it easy for them to get closer to becoming a lead.
+For those who are, however, the link to the SEO services page or even a link to contact page might it easier for them to take the next step.

 Internal linking strategies can get complicated, but they seem simpler when you consider that some pages on your site are more important than others.
-As a general rule, it’s worthwhile to consider the major content “themes” that are reflected on your site, and are important to your customers and prospects.
-Each of these themes should have a “primary” page that can be supported by internal links from relevant pieces of content.
-Hubspot refers to these primary pages as “Pillar pages”, and Yoast refers to them as “Cornerstone content”.
+As a general rule, it’s worthwhile to consider the major content “clusters” that are reflected on your site, and are important to your customers and prospects.
+Each of these themes should have a primary page that is the core topic page within your topic cluster.
+This core topic page can be supported by relevant “sub topic pages” that all link in to the core topic page.
+Hubspot refers to the primary pages as “pillar pages”, and Yoast refers to them as “cornerstone content”.
 In both cases, the idea is the same: the major theme or pillar pages are each surrounded by a cluster of related pages that help to support the main theme.

 In the case of this site, let’s assume that we have two major Pillar Pages.
 We have our aforementioned SEO Services page, and we also have Digital Analytics page.
 Each of those pillars should ideally have at least 5 pieces of supporting content that provides additional context on the primary theme.
 This particular piece of content supports the SEO Services Pillar Page and functions as SEO support with our internal links.
 Maintaining perspective on those priority pages can help provide structure and consistency when it comes to internal linking.